elcrni/Voron-Mods/Orbiter_2.0_SB_CW2_Enclosed/README.md

 28.12.2022.

-Added support for EBB36 CAN, beta files for testing can be downloaded from here: https://layerguru.com/wp-content/uploads/2022/12/EBB36_SB_Orbiter_R1.zip
+Added support for EBB36 CAN

-Added support for CW2/hartk PCB, beta files for testing can be downloaded from here: https://layerguru.com/wp-content/uploads/2022/12/Orbiter_2_SB__PCB.zip
+Added support for CW2/hartk PCB

 ## Why?